Task force created as Burleigh-Morton blooms into coronavirus hot spot

 The situation in Cass County was complicated by its nearness to Minnesota, where cases also were high, and by outbreaks in long-term care facilities.
 Nursing home cases are on the rise again statewide, and in Bismarck-Mandan they total 31 in six facilities.

-Cases overall in Burleigh-Morton have tripled this month, and 62 more were reported Tuesday.
-Burleigh now leads the state in active cases, at 289, and Morton is third, with 82.
+Cases overall in Burleigh-Morton have tripled this month.
 The two counties together have one-third of the state's total active cases.

 "We're particularly concerned about what we're seeing in Burleigh-Morton," Burgum said, adding later that "we want to make sure that we're keeping a handle on it."